-Use the illustration on page 34 as a reference for checking the following items.
+Use the illustration below as a reference for checking the following items.
 Make sure the appliance is cool before proceeding.

 Baffle Board - Check the condition of the baffle board.
 Cracks are not a problem but if any section of the baffle board is missing, it should be replaced.